Conventional Superconductivity in the Doped Kagome Superconductor Cs(V0.86Ta0.14)3Sb5 from Vortex Lattice Studies: Results

 where $F(q)$ is the VL form factor, $\gamma_n = 1.913$ is the neutron magnetic moment in units of the nuclear magneton, and $t_s$ is the sample thickness~\cite{Kemoklidze:1965wi,Christen:1977aa}.
 Figure~\ref{FormFactor}(b) shows the form factor obtained from the SANS measurement which is found to decrease exponentially with increasing field.
 This is consistent with the London model

 with a Gaussian core cut-off to account for a finite coherence length~\cite{Yaouanc:1997aa,Eskildsen:2011iv}.
+The numerical factor of $\tfrac{1}{2}$ in the exponent has been found to yield reasonable values for the coherence length in a range of superconductors, although other values has been used in the literature~\cite{Muhlbauer2019}.
 For $q\lambda \gg 1$ the only field dependence is through $q^2 \propto B$ in the exponent.
 A fit to the data yields $\lambda = (113.7 \pm 4.8)~\mbox{nm}$ from the zero field intercept, and $\xi = (14.5 \pm 0.6)~\mbox{nm}$ from the slope.
-This agrees well with values for $\lambda$ and $\xi$ inferred from measurements of the lower and upper critical fields~\cite{Li.2022cod}.
+This agrees well with values for $\lambda = 106.8$~nm and $\xi = 12.2$~nm inferred from measurements of the lower and upper critical fields~\cite{Li.2022cod}.
 Notably, the data in Fig.~\ref{FormFactor}(b) shows no deviation from a purely exponential behavior which may arise from multiband superconductivity~\cite{Cubitt:2003ab} or Pauli paramagnetic effects effects~\cite{DeBeerSchmitt:2007aa,Bianchi:2008aa,White:2010aa}.

 The rocking curve width ($w$) is inversely proportional to the longitudinal VL correlation length.
 As shown in the Fig.~\ref{FormFactor}(b) inset, $w$ decreases with increasing field, approaching the experimental resolution.
-This gradual ordering is commonly observed in superconductors with low pinning and attributed to an enhanced vortex-vortex interactions as the density increases.
+This gradual ordering is commonly observed in superconductors with low pinning and attributed to an enhanced vortex-vortex interactions, and resulting increasing VL tilt modulus, as the density increases~\cite{Brandt:1995aa}.
 This provides additional support for weak vortex pinning previous reported for {\CsTa}~\cite{Li.2022cod}.